virtual-labs/exp-cube-test-iitd/experiment/procedure.md

 **Precautions**

 1. Damaged specimens shall not be tested.<br>
-2. The time between the extraction of the specimen from the curing tank until the test shall be as short as possible or not more than 2h.<br>
+2. The time between the extraction of the specimen from the curing tank until the test shall be as short as possible or not more than 2 hours.<br>
 3. Cube specimens shall be compressed perpendicularly to the direction of casting.<br>